All Episodes

 Come on, George.

-I mean, everybody knows you go to New Hampshire, you go to voter fraud, people busting and I didn't see any evidence.
+You go to New Hampshire, you go to the rivers, voter fraud, and people busting.

-I don't see the evidence you have for the record, not provided one bit of evidence.
+I don't see the evidence you have for the record not provided one bit of evidence.

 You know, we hate you, Miller.